ashaytamhane/mlnotes/README.md

 ## Getting Started

-In general, the code here will be used to augment my blog artificial-brain.com
+This is a repo of my understanding of ML.
+Will include code, notes and other misc snippets of knowledge.
+Will use this repo to augment my blog www.artificial-brain.com

 ### Using the code